OFFLINE-GmbH/octobertricks.com/README.md

 1. Edit the hostname and database settings in `october.yaml`
 1. Run `october install` from the repo's root directory
 1. Done!

+### Compile theme assets

+1. Run `npm i` in `themes/october-tricks`
+1. Use `gulp browser-sync` for development or `gulp --production` to build production assets.

+**Note:** If you create a
+PR you don't have to compile the assets manually.
+This is done during the deployment process.